Reviews You Can Rely On

 Print Capabilities

-We used the default FlashPrint slicer for our tests, though some users have been able to configure Cura for use with the Adventurer 3 with a little bit of work.
+We used the default FlashPrint slicer for our tests, which worked fine, though some users have been able to configure Cura for use with the Adventurer 3 with a little bit of work.
 It has a moderately sized build platform of 250mm x 210mm x 210mm.
 We like the included build plate, which provides nice bed adhesion while also being flexible for easy print removal.

 flashforge adventurer 3 - this printer didn't fare the best in our customer support metric.